Walter D. Druen Jr.

-Walter Daniel Druen Jr. (born January 24, 1927) was a lieutenant general in the United States Air Force who served as commander of Allied Air Forces Southern Europe and deputy commander in chief, U.S. Air Forces in Europe (USAFE), Southern Area, with headquarters at Naples, Italy from July 1981 until his retirement in 1982.
+Walter Daniel Druen Jr. (born January 24, 1927) is a retired lieutenant general in the United States Air Force who served as commander of Allied Air Forces Southern Europe and deputy commander in chief, U.S. Air Forces in Europe (USAFE), Southern Area, with headquarters at Naples, Italy from July 1981 until his retirement in 1982.

 Druen was born and raised in Lynchburg, Virginia.
 He began his military career in February 1944 as a private in the U.S. Army Air Corps and was released from military service in January 1947.
 He then attended the Virginia Polytechnic Institute, Blacksburg.

 He returned to active duty and entered the aviation cadet program in November 1950.
 He received his pilot wings and commission as a second lieutenant at Craig Air Force Base, Ala., in December 1951.
 Following graduation he attended advanced jet fighter training at Nellis Air Force Base, Nevada, and was assigned to South Korea where he served with the 335th Fighter-Interceptor Squadron, 4th Tactical Fighter Group.
 During this tour of duty, he flew 100 combat missions in F-86s.

 Since then Druen had served almost entirely in tactical fighters, having been stationed at the Air Force Fighter Weapons School, Nellis Air Force Base; the 510th Tactical Fighter Squadron at Clark Air Base, Philippines; and Luke Air Force Base, Arizona.
 From Luke AFB, Druen attended the Armed Forces Staff College at Norfolk, Va., and then had a tour of duty in the Plans and Operations Directorate at Headquarters U.S. Air Force, Washington, D.C.
 He attended the Industrial College of the Armed Forces at Fort Lesley J. McNair, Washington, D.C., and after graduation in June 1968, was assigned to George Air Force Base, Calif.
 In August 1969 he was assigned as director of operations for the 8th Tactical Fighter Wing at Ubon Royal Thai Air Force Base, Thailand, where he logged 173 combat missions in F-4s.